Xacus/demonlord/README.md

-# Shadow of the Demonlord System
+# System: Shadow of the Demonlord

 This is Shadow of the Demonlord for FoundryVTT.